 Even in the brave new world of digital media, there’s still room for the old-fashioned kind.
 In fact, according to a 2019 Nielsen report, more Americans tune in each week to old-school radio — over the airwaves — than any other platform, including TV and all Internet-connected devices.

 Far from killing off broadcast radio, the Internet has revitalized it.
 A couple of decades ago, you could only listen to your favorite radio station when you were in range of its antenna tower, which made it hard for smaller stations with less power to compete.
 Today, as long as you have an Internet connection, you can listen to any radio station that has a livestream.

 The Internet can help you discover new radio stations as well.
-At TuneIn, you can find and listen to Web streams from more than 120,000 radio stations around the world.
+At TuneIn, you can find and listen to Web streams from 100,000 radio stations around the world.
 Sports, news, podcasts, and talk radio are also available.

 With a free subscription to the site, you can build Pandora-style custom stations based on specific songs or artists you like.
 You also gain full access to IHeartRadio’s podcast collection as well as a custom library in which you can save your favorite stations, music, and podcasts.

 The world of modern music isn’t so much about digital versus analog, recorded music versus streaming, or custom radio versus curated stations.
 Rather, it’s all about choice.
-Music lovers today have more options than ever for listening to music exactly the way they want — and thanks to the Internet, they also have plenty of options for how much they spend on it.
+Music lovers today have more options than ever for listening to music exactly the way they want.
+And thanks to the Internet, they also have plenty of options for how much they spend on it.